 }

-3. RegExp can be used if you always know the content of the HTML responseTextbeforehand.
+beforehand.
 You might want to remove line breaks, if you use RegExp to scan with regard to linebreaks.
 However, this method is a "last resort" since if the HTML code changes slightly, the method will likely fail.
+Hope it helps.

 To get xmlhttprequest response in javascript, we can have multiple methods